 Saaaaluuuut little email code geek!
-I've put together an article just for you: in this article I'm going to tell you all about converting images into pure HTML and CSS code in an email.
+I've put together an article just for you: in this article, I'm going to tell you all about converting images into pure HTML and CSS code in an email.
 How did I come up with this idea?
 Let me explain: I often think about article topics as I drift off to sleep.
 Here's one that's been stuck in my head: how can I optimize the rendering of images in a Dark Mode email?
-Then I always have the same dream: I'm swimming in the Seine and all of a sudden I swallow a rat.
+Then I always have the same dream: I'm swimming in the Seine and suddenly I swallow a rat.
 Then I suffocate and sink.
 At the bottom, there are oysters, and they grab my ankles.
 So I threw up the rat on the oysters, the rat attacked the oysters, I surfaced, took a barge on the head and woke up.

 The next day, I received an e-mail from IRO, which I opened on my dark mode cell phone.
 It was a perfect example.
 In this article, I'll be using the IRO brand.